Nutrition and Food

 The pyramid advises vegetarians of all types to eat six to eleven servings of bread, cereal, rice, and pasta; three to five servings of vegetables; two to four servings of fruit; and two to three servings of milk, yogurt, or cheese per day.

-Also, the occasional fast-food meal is not forbidden.
 Fast food can provide a change of pace, and many healthy fast-food meals are available.

 Making dietary changes a family affair can make the adjustment easier

 This may help parents and children avoid arguments over meals and can make meals more enjoyable for the kids.